 J.K.
 Rowling’s The Casual Vacancy is a far cry from Harry Potter, as any reader of the books will know.
 Instead of childhood fantasies about wizardry, The Casual Vacancy is an examination of addiction in its many forms.
 Examined through the lives of twenty-two people, Rowling investigates how much each addiction costs society (monetarily, socially, and progressively).

-Aside from the fact that The Casual Vacancy is 500 pages (and doesn’t need to be), the story is one with unbiased lessons that we can all learn from.
+Aside from the fact that The Casual Vacancy is 500 pages (and doesn’t need to be), it is full of lessons that we can all learn from.
 Rowling engages addiction in a way that many people might not catch at first glance.
-Addiction isn’t just about drugs and the physical need to have them (whatever the cost), but about how addiction plagues lives in every way imaginable.
+Addiction isn’t just about drugs and the physical need to have them (whatever the cost), but about how addiction plagues lives in many more ways than one.

 The only thing at risk here isn’t addiction and its rabid pillage through people’s lives, but a political, social stigmatization.
 The single setting of The Casual Vacancy that is at risk of being closed down, Bellchapel Addiction Clinic, is directly and indirectly a part of every one of Rowling’s twenty-two characters’ lives.
 Some of them need the addiction clinic to see their way through the haze of physical addiction, and some are keen to close it down and shun these struggling people forever.
 Here, the endeavour lies.